synrc/cr/README.md

 ok
 ```

-The latency in last column ~70 ms means the moment data is stored on all mnesia replicas.
+The latency in last column `~70 ms` means the moment data is stored on all mnesia replicas.
 The latency in a given example is for storing async_dirty using KVS
-chain linking (from 1 to 3 writers per operation, from 1 to 2 for lookups)
+chain linking (from `1 to 3 msg per write operation, from `1 to 2 msg for lookups`)
-clustered in 3 nodes with same replicas number.
+clustered in `3 nodes` with same replicas number.

 Let's say we want to see all the operations log of a given replica `391`.